tamunoWoks/python_notebook/for_loop&range().md

 ### Arguments to range():
 Some functions can be called with multiple arguments separated by a comma, and `range()` is one of them.
-This lets you change the integer passed to `range()` to follow any sequence of integers, including starting at a number other than zero:
+&nbsp;&nbsp;&nbsp;&nbsp;This lets you change the integer passed to `range()` to follow any sequence of integers, including starting at a number other than zero:
 ```python
 for i in range(12, 16):
     print(i)